-The Competition Appellate Tribunal (COMPAT) has started hearings on the plea of 11 cement companies seeking stay on Rs 6,307 crore ($1,160.4 mn) penalty imposed by fair trade regulator Competition Commission of India (CCI) on the grounds of cartelisation.
+In the cartelisation case of cement companies, the Competition Appellate Tribunal (COMPAT) was scheduled to resume its hearing on March 13 over a batch of petitions filed by cement firms seeking stay on Rs 6,307-crore penalty imposed by fair trade regulator CCI on the grounds of cartelisation.